-When asked if they pursued their cases any further, 15.1 percent of the respondents indicated that they had done so.
-Of the respondents who indicated, they had pursued their cases further:
+When asked if they pursued their cases any further, 7.7 percent of the respondents indicated that they had done so.
+Of the respondents who indicated they had pursued their cases further did so by either contacting an attorney or re-contacting the AWAP to reopen their case.